hmrc/marginal-relief-calculator-frontend/README.md

 3. Associated companies

 Check your answers page shows a summary of the user entered data and allows any changes if required (via the change link).
 Once confirmed, marginal relief caclulation is triggered and the results page displays the result of the computation.

+### Running the tests

+    sbt test

+### Running the tests with coverage

+    sbt clean fmt coverage test it:test coverageReport

 ### License